Invested by Ascension Seton

 Dell Seton Medical Center at The University of Texas, a 211-bed teaching hospital, opened in downtown Austin in 2017.

-The new facility is built, owned and operated by Seton Healthcare Family, a member of Ascension, the largest non-profit health system in the U.S. and the world’s largest Catholic health system.
+The new facility is built, owned and operated by Ascension Seton, a member of Ascension, the largest non-profit health system in the U.S. and the world’s largest Catholic health system.
 It will accommodate more patients than its predecessor and can be expanded in the future.

 15,000 New Jobs & $2 Billion